 So as you can see, the destination of Madagascar is one that just cannot be missed.
 This truly stunning country, along with its beautiful fish-filled waters, gives the travelling angler the chance to target some of the planets hardest fighting species.

 Madagascar really is a one-of-a-kind destination, catering to both anglers and holiday-makers.
-Visit our Madagascar Fishing Holidays page for even more info.
-Alternatively, you can request a free brochure or call us today on 01603 407596 with any questions you may have.
+You can visit our Madagascar Fishing Holidays page for even more info here.
+Alternatively, you can contact our big game fishing team today by calling 01603 407596 with any questions you may have or by email at email@example.com.